wiverson/maven-jpackage-template/README.md

     - Change the Dock icon dynamically on macOS
     - Menu on the top for macOS, in the window itself on Windows
     - Request user attention (bouncing dock icon) on macOS
+- Java + Java modules are used to build a trimmed JVM ([a few thoughts on Java modules](https://changenode.com/articles/fomo-java-modules))
+- The user application uses ordinary Maven dependencies and classpath to run the application

 Once you get started, you might find these lists of tutorials, tools, libraries for [JavaFX](https://gist.github.com/wiverson/6c7f49819016cece906f0e8cea195ea2)